 I had already made my rye sourdough starter with success so tried making it with brown rice flour.
-From my research I learned to include a small amount of activator such as whey or water kefir to give the starter a little assistance.
 Within 4 days I had a lightly bubbling gluten-free sourdough starter.
-It wasn’t frothing like the rye starter I had made previously but it was happy, smelt sweetly sour, and made AMAZING bread!
-And, wait for it… for the first 2 days after baking it can be eaten without toasting (yes, a gluten-free bread!).
-It stays lovely and moist due to the long soaking of the flours and the fermentation process of sourdough.
+It wasn’t frothing like the rye starter I had made previously but it was happy, smelt sweetly sour, and makes AMAZING bread!
+It also stays lovely and moist due to the long soaking of the flours and the fermentation process of sourdough.
 BRILLIANT.

 I first made this no knead sourdough bread in January and it was a eureka moment for me.
 Though, I said to myself at the time, one good bread doesn’t necessarily equal many good breads (speaking from experience).
 However, so far every bread, bar two, have been consistently delicious.
-The first time I forgot to add the salt (a lesson that salt is very important for the bread making process), and the second time I tried using cornmeal in place of buckwheat flour and the bread was very very dry (corn meal is like a fine polenta and absorbs a lot of water).
+The first time I forgot to add the salt (a lesson that salt is very important for the bread making process), and the second time I tried using cornmeal in place of buckwheat flour and the bread was very very dry (corn meal absorbs a lot of water).

 Besides the bread tasting great, it is super fast to prepare.
 I even considered calling it ‘7-minute bread’ but thought this may be a little misleading as it still needs to rise and bake.
 Once the ingredients are mixed and poured into the tin (about 7 minutes), there is no more work.
 Just unassisted time to rise plus baking time.
-Being a busy Mum with 2 young children, this is a very good thing.
-And it means that I make bread regularly, in fact every second day around here as we all eat it now.
-I make a gluten-free bread (pictured) for me and a Spelt, Buckwheat and Oat (see recipe below) version for the rest of the family.
+Being a busy Mum with 2 young children, this is a good thing.
+It can either made into a gluten-free bread (pictured) or a Wheat/Spelt, Buckwheat and Oat (see recipe below) version.
 Following the exact same recipe just different flours.
 Works every time.

 The beauty of this bread is that I can bake it in my bread maker on the ‘bake only’ setting.
 However, it can also be baked in the oven successfully as several friends I have shared this recipe with regularly do (instructions included below).
 I prefer to use a bread maker as it creates the perfect environment for baking bread and it is more economical than heating the whole oven for one loaf of bread.
 Although it is another gadget, I use it every second day, and probably wouldn’t make bread so often if I had to heat the oven each time.
 With the bread maker I simply put in the tin, select the ‘bake only’ setting, push start, and walk away, until it beeps incessantly at me to remove the bread an hour later.
 If buying a new bread maker is out of your budget look out for a secondhand one at Op shops or online auctions.
-I have seen several at our recycling center minus the mixing paddle (which doesn’t matter for this bread) for a few dollars.
 With my calculation this bread costs around $2.50 for a gluten-free loaf and $1.50 for a gluten loaf so investing in a bread maker will pay itself off over time.

 If you plan to make this bread, please note, sourdough needs to be treated like another member of your family.
 It requires regular feeding, and attention.
 Not a lot of attention, but like any fermentation it needs assistance.
 I have my bubbly sourdough sitting on the kitchen bench so I remember to feed it every day.
-If it gets too sour (which can happen when it is hot in summer, or I forget to feed it for a day), I pour about half of it out and feed with 50g flour (rice, spelt, rye or wheat) and 50g water and within a day it is back to its happy self again.
+If it gets too sour (which can happen when it is hot in summer, or I forget to feed it for a day), I pour most of it out and feed with 50g flour (wholewheat, spelt or brown rice) and 50g water and within a day it is back to its happy self again.
 Follow these links for more details on the health benefits of sourdough and how to look after a sourdough starter.

-I make this No-Knead Sourdough Bread both with gluten flours for the family (see variation below), and gluten-free for myself using the same gluten-free starter (which between you and me is actually the better tasting of the two loaves).
-It is so difficult to tell the difference between the breads I have to wrap my loaf in a special tea-towel so it doesn’t get eaten by mistake.
-The recipe below includes the gluten flour option at the bottom of the ingredient lists.
+This No-Knead Sourdough Bread can be made with gluten flours (wheat, spelt) or make it with gluten-free flours and using a gluten-free starter.
+The recipe below includes the gluten-free flour option at the bottom of the ingredient lists.
 Here is a short video I made of making the bread so you can get an idea of the process, and consistency of the mixture. *I used a gluten-free loaf in the video and for all the photos.